flux2341/Aisling/README.md

     - a way for modules to add data to an entry, put a method in each module?
         - otherwise I have to change the null entry definition in code each time I add a module
         - don't bother removing attributes when a module is removed from the view
-    - page for editing modules
+    - page for editing which modules are shown
         - add module button
         - on each module - move up, move down, remove, change type
         - save / cancel changes
         - update the main page automatically as a preview
-        - plugin interface, load modules from an external source
+        - load modules from an external source
 - settings page
 - asynchronous searching
+- grand plans
+    - generalize into a note taking / information organizing app, add dates to track events
+    - calendar view,
+    - put on the web with paid accounts, no advertising

 ## Random Junk